 There are a number of different places to locate free campsites.
 Arguably the most popular websites are “freecampsites.net” and “Campendium.com.”
 They are both user driven and users leave locations and reviews that are fantastic to check out when looking for a site.

 They will usually also give information about places to dump and get water, etc as well as local attractions, cell service etc. You can also do a search for Off Grid Camping Facebook groups and ask your questions in there.

 Here are Some Off Grid Camping Essentials To Consider Purchasing:

 While some people will try to go without power- it is really not feasible for very long.
 That smartphone dies and WOW!
 It is reasonable to assume that you will need electricity at some point no matter how you camp.
-The most common way is the use of batteries.
-Most RV’s come equipped with some type of battery system.
-Depending on the size of your rig you may need only one or a large bank of batteries.
-In our case, we have a residential refrigerator in our rig.
-That means that we do not have the option of running off propane as most RV refrigerators do.
+The most common way is the use of RV batteries.
+Most rigs come equipped with some type of 12 volt battery system.
+Good batteries are absolute boondocking essentials.

 3) Solar Panels

 Another power source that many people use is solar power.
 Solar panels are becoming more and more affordable as well as portable.
 In fact, I just saw a very small solar setup designed to charge a cell phone.
 A fairly small system can run all the lights, charge electronics, etc.

 While this is a truly free way to get power, solar can be affected by bad weather, trees, etc and usually a portable generator is still necessary at least for backup.
 Do a LOT of research online before boondocking with your rig.
 Understanding your power needs is a graduate level education and is critical to your success.

 It is always important to have some outdoor lanterns with you when boondocking.
 They are separate light sources from your main system which is important to have, and will always allow you to spend your evenings outside enjoying nature.